CS171/Homework_instructions/week-06/hw/week-06_hw.md

 9. **Implement tooltips**

-	- The provided template contains the D3 tooltip library ***d3-tip*** (CSS and JS): [https://github.com/VACLab/d3-tip](https://github.com/VACLab/d3-tip).
-The library was created for D3v4, but also works with the latest D3v6.
-	- You can use the libray or create your own tooltips
+	- You can use a pre-existing library or create your own tooltips
 	- Display the tooltip whenever the user hovers over a circle in the line chart (circle = specific world cup instance)
 	- The tooltip should include the ***edition*** (year, country) and the respective ***y-axis value***, which depends on the users selection